nicolaivs/Translator3000/README.md

 - 💰 **No rate limits** - translate as much as you want
 - 🌐 **Works offline** - no internet required

-Translator3000 **automatically detects** and prioritizes local instances.
-When localhost:5000 is available, it becomes the primary translation service!
+Translator3000 **automatically detects** and prioritizes self hosted instances.
+When self hosted is available, it becomes the primary translation service!

 📖 **Detailed setup guide**: See [LOCALHOST_SETUP.md](LOCALHOST_SETUP.md) for complete Docker configuration options.